-In October 2020, the Italian Ministry of Economic Development released a draft version of its National AI strategy for public consultation (Italy, 2020).
-The strategy takes stock of policy recommendations from a proposal for the Italian AI strategy published in July 2020.
+In October 2020, the Italian Ministry of Economic Development released a draft version of its for public consultation (Italy, 2020).
+The strategy takes stock of policy recommendations from a published in July 2020.
 The final version of the Italian AI strategy is expected for the first half of 20211.

 The draft AI strategy provides a long-term vision for a sustainable development of AI with the following actions to increase the development and competitiveness of AI in Italy: